DESIGNING FOR THE PLANT FLOOR WORKERS

 - Discover the problems Ford’s plant floor workers were facing.

-- Design solutions for the identified problems, leading to a boost in vehicle production quality and speed.
+- Design solutions for the identified problems to boost the vehicle production quality and speed.

 Our UX Goals & Challenges

-Based on the preliminary insights we had and standing by UX principles, we established our UX Goals:
+Based on the preliminary insights we gathered, we established our UX Goals:

-- Identify and mitigate the challenges factory workers and their supervisors face.
+- Identify and mitigate the challenges faced by the factory workers and their supervisors.

-- Make their voices heard and evangelize other teams within our organization to address their unmet needs.
+- Make their voices heard and help other teams discover opportunities to address plant floor workers’ unmet needs.

 - Empower the workers to help boost vehicle production quality and speed.